replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     ```bash
     curl -sSL https://k8s.kurl.sh/APP_SLUG | sudo bash -s ha
       ```
-    Replace `APP-SLUG` with the unique slug for the application.
+    Replace `APP_SLUG` with the unique slug for the application.
 The application slug is included in the installation script provided by the vendor.

 1. If you did not preconfigure a load balancer, you are prompted during the installation.
 Do one of the following: